Yoshiko Sakuma | 佐久間善子

 Research

-I'm interested in People with disabiities, Healthcare improvement in resource-constrained settings, and Rehabilitation.
+I'm interested in People with disabilities, Sexual and Reproductive Health, and Rehabilitation.

 Every Newborn - BIRTH study